Multilevel Diversity Coding with Regeneration: Problem Formulation and Preliminaries

-Note $\alpha=\log K_d$ is the storage node capacity, $\beta=\log K$ is the per-helper-node repair bandwidth, and $B_i=\log N_i$ is the rate of the $i$-th message; the base of $\log(\cdot)$ is arbitrary, and we choose base 2 for convenience.
-Because of the linear scaling relation among them, we can alternatively consider the normalized version as follows.
+Note that $\alpha=\log K_d$ is the storage node capacity, $\beta=\log K$ is the per-helper-node repair bandwidth, and $B_i=\log N_i$ is the rate of the $i$-th message.
+The base of $\log(\cdot)$ is arbitrary, and we choose base 2 for convenience.
+As a concrete example, consider the case with $n=3$ nodes.
+Each of the three nodes has a storage capacity $\alpha$.
+There are two messages $M_1$ and $M_2$, the first of which needs to be reconstructed by accessing any one node, and the latter of which needs to be reconstructed by accessing any two nodes.
+Any single node failure needs to be repairable by using the remaining two nodes, each of which contributes $\beta$ amount of helper data.
+Because of the linear-scaling relation among them, we can alternatively consider the normalized version of $\alpha$, $\beta$ and $B_i$ as follows.

 \begin{definition} A normalized storage-repair-bandwidth-message-rate tuple $(\bar{\alpha},\bar{\beta},\bar{B}_1,\bar{B}_2,...,\bar{B}_d)$ is said to be achievable with $n$ nodes where $\sum_{j=1}^d{\bar{B}_j}=1$, if there exists an $(N_1,N_2,...,N_d,K_d,K)$ MLD-R code such that